hilsdsg3/ML_for_finance/README.md

 Given raw inputs such s vendor, max_mhz, os .... can you predict the benchmark score.
 The prediction model setup is linear regression with BigQuery ML.

+### Time Series

+A time series is a series of continuous data points or sequence indexed in successive equally spaced points in time of discrete-time data.

+Stationarity is an important concept because of the statistical nature of the data when stationary is independent of time.
+For example , the mean of the price in a window of time usually is not consistent.
+But the return or difference of the pricing data is.

+Another added concept to a trend is seasonal and cyclical.

+The importance of stationarity is it allows model stability because certain statistics such as mean and variance do not change over time.

+For example with exponential data such as GDP data , since it does have an exponential trend you should difference it twice to obtain stationary data.
+To verify if the data is stationary run a Augmented Dickey-Fuller test.

 ## Contributors